-This report is a collaborative effort by the Intermountain Oil and Gas BMP Project, the Colorado Rural Water Association, AirWaterGas and Western Resource Advocates.
+This report is a collaborative effort by the Intermountain Oil and Gas BMP Project, the Colorado Rural Water Association, AirWaterGas and Western Resource Advocates Western Resource Advocates.
 The lead authors of the report are Matt Samelson and Matt Sura.
-Kathryn Mutz (Intermountain Oil and Gas BMP Project), Dylan Eiler, Paul Hempel, Tom Wall, and Colleen Williams (Colorado Rural Water Association), and Joan Clayburg and Laura Belanger (Western Resource Advocates) are the review editors.
+Kathryn Mutz (Intermountain Oil and Gas BMP Project), Dylan Eiler, Paul Hempel, Tom Wall, and Colleen Williams (Colorado Rural Water Association), and Joan Clayburg and Laura Belanger Western Resource Advocates are the review editors.
 We would like to thank John Duggan and Dave Rogers from the Colorado Water Quality Control Division, Mike Paules, Regulatory Advisor at WPX Energy, and Mark O'Meara, Town of Carbondale Utilities Director for their assistance and review of this document.
 Their experience and thoughtful suggestions improved the quality of this report.
 We would also like to thank Matt Schechter of the University of Colorado Boulder Office for Outreach and Engagement for design of this guide.
 The authors take full responsibility for any mistake found in this report, and the review of this document by the above entities does not imply their agreement with or endorsement of the concepts, analysis, methodologies, or conclusions of this report.
-Funding for this report was provided in part by Western Resource Advocates and by a CU Outreach and Community Engagement grant to the University of Colorado's Getches-Wilkinson Center for Natural Resources, Energy and the Environment.